 At the end of your meals, package and freeze any leftovers.
 Be sure to make use of the Beyond Diet community to find new and easy recipes to add to your meal planning.
-Hopefully following these guidelines weekly will help cut out any unhealthy snacking or last-minute dinner decisions that may interfere with your weight loss goals.
+By following these guidelines weekly you'll be able to cut out any unhealthy snacking or last-minute dinner decisions that may interfere with your weight loss goals.

 AND if you want to make sure to keep your energy and motivation high, start each day exactly like I do with your nutritional insurance, Daily Energy!